DinoChiesa/Apigee-Java-TOTP/README.md

 ## Getting your own barcode

-You can get your own barcode for use with this callout policy.
-To do that, you can ask google to prepare one for you, by creating a URL pointing to https://www.google.com/chart?chs=200x200&...
+You can get your own barcode for use with this callout policy. by asking google to prepare one for you, by creating a URL pointing to a link like this: https://www.google.com/chart?chs=...

-You need to pass google the secret to do this!
+You need to pass Google the secret to do this!
-Only do this if trust google not to store or use those secrets.
+Only do this if trust Google not to store or use those secrets.

+You can use [this form](https://dinochiesa.github.io/totp/link-builder.html) to generate a barcode easily.

+If youd like to generate a barcode manually, without the assistance of a form, the following describes how.
+For full details, see [here](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).

 The base url is: